Keep Your Kidneys Healthy

-Your kidneys also produce several .
+Your kidneys also produce several Molecules sent through the bloodstream to signal another part of the body to grow or react a certain way..
 These hormones help to control your blood pressure, make red blood cells and activate vitamin D, which keeps your bones strong.

 We all lose a little of our kidney function as we get older.
 People can even survive with just one kidney if they donate the other to a friend or family member.